openoms/joininbox/FAQ.md

     ```
     disablewallet=0
     ```
+* Specify the wallet to be used:
+    ```
+    main.wallet=wallet.dat
+    ```
+    The default setting in JoininBox is to use the `wallet.dat`.
+    It needs to specified in the `bitcoin.conf` because otherwise when other applications (like Specter) add bitcoind wallets JoinMarket would stop working.

 * Restart bitcoind:
 `$ sudo systemctl restart bitcoind`

 ### Error when connecting to a full node remotely through Tor
 * Getting the error: